themarkappleby/Guidedog/README.md

 Sometimes it is helpful to have a colour block to quickly and more clearly help convey a concept in a styleguide.
 Guidedog has a built-in helper for generating random coloured blocks.
 Simply apply the class `guidedog` to any element in your styleguide.

+##Building Guidedog Yourself

+If you should want to tinker with Guidedog itself, you're more than welcome to.
+Please note, these steps are NOT required if you'd simply like to use Guidedog in your project.
+These steps are only necessary if you'd like to modify the Guidedog core in some capacity.

+1. Pull down the Guidedog repo to your local machine
+1. Run `npm install` to install all required Node packages (`sudo` may be required depending on your setup)
+1. Run `bower install` to install all required Bower components
+1. Run `gulp` to start the local webserver
+1. Visit `http://localhost:3000` in your browser

 ##Roadmap

 - [DONE] swap Mustache for Handlebars